What is a Precis ?

 - Before writing your précis, make sure you have a glance over the original to make sure you have not missed anything.

-- Finally, a wise policy would be a count the words of your precis and put them down in a bracket at the end.
+- Finally, a wise policy would be to count the words of your precis and put them down in a bracket at the end.

 Based on the above paragraph, we-arrive at the following theme sentences for the four paragraphs: